 Music plays a role throughout human cultures and is known for its beauty.
 In its essence, music is pitch in time.
 Math has its practical applications; in its essence, are eternal truths of beauty and logic.
 Both math and music are the two languages understood across cultures.
 This seminar explores the relationship between the two.
 Seminar topics delve into rhythms, chord patterns, transposition, and what math has to do with them.
 Open to music lovers, music appreciators, brass, wind, vocalists, and strings.
 Ms. Sweet plays violin and cello, sings soprano, and owns a piano and guitar.

 ESSENTIAL QUESTION: How can a sketchbook change the way we see and interact in the world?

 This tutorial helps students learn and develop new ways to see the world through the use of a sketchbook.
 Coursework entails a variety of readings, drawing, writing, and collecting exercises.
 As a culmination of the tutorial students create a collective zine comprised of work from each of the participants sketchbook's that will be distributed to the entire school.

 ESSENTIAL QUESTION: How can we help individual athletes reach their potential while building a strong team?

 This seminar helps students develop leadership and coaching skills.
-The class meets during the seminar period each week and requires one afternoon a week working as an assistant coach for a middle school Ultimate team.
+The class meets during the seminar period each week and requires time outside of school in a coaching or teaching role.